Calisthrone/Smoke-Test-NMC/README.md

 Login test is now integrated in the pre-suite test preparation.
-This step was made to give more support toward Unit Testing and Module-Specific-Validation as most of the app functionality 'except for search' is dependant on being in logged-in state.
+This step was made to give more support toward Unit Testing and Module-Specific-Validation as most of the app functionality 'except for search' is dependent on being in logged-in state.

 ~~Will test the login module.
 Using invalid and valid data.~~